maheshdbabar9340/Notes/README.md

       nextLine()	      Reads a String value from the user nextLong()	      Reads a long value from the user nextShort()	      Reads a short value from the user

+Java does not have a built-in Date class, but we can import the java.time package to work with the date and time API.

+      LocalDate	      Represents a date (year, month, day (yyyy-MM-dd)) LocalTime	      Represents a time (hour, minute, second and nanoseconds (HH-mm-ss-ns)) LocalDateTime	Represents both a date and a time (yyyy-MM-dd-HH-mm-ss-ns) DateTimeFormatter	Formatter for displaying and parsing date-time objects